 First of all, this feature is not available for versions of Windows on 32-bit.
 If you have a version Windows on 32-bit, it's time to make a major change and move on versions on 64-bits.

-If you Windows 10 64-bit, the first step is to go in Windows Features and activate / install "Windows Subsystem for Linux ”.
+If you Windows 10 64-bit, the first step is to go in Windows Features and enable / install "Windows Subsystem for Linux ”.

-2. Click "OK" and wait until the feature installation process is completed "Windows Subsystem for Linux ”.
+2. Click "OK" and wait until the feature installation process is complete.Windows Subsystem for Linux ”.
 Click "Restart now" at the end of the process.

 3. After restarting the computer, open Microsoft Store from the Start Menu and look for "Linux".
 All Linux distributions available in the application store will be displayed.

-6. At the end of the process, go to Start and open "Ubuntu".
-Wait until the installation process finishes and set the user / password for the new system.
+6. When the process is complete, go to Start and open "Ubuntu".
+Wait until the installation process is complete and set the user / password for the new system.